Thrishal1105/HR-Data-Analytics-Dashboard/README.md

 This repository provides a comprehensive HR dataset analysis using Microsoft Power BI.
 It includes an Excel file (hr-data.xlsx) containing employee information (Name, Gender, Age, Rating, Date Joined, Department, Salary, Country) and a Power BI report visualizing key insights.
 The interactive dashboard uses graphs (bar charts, pie charts, histograms), tables, and filters to answer important HR questions.

+This visualization compares India vs. New Zealand on key HR metrics using an Excel dataset, transformed into an interactive Power BI dashboard.

 ## Business Questions Answered

 The following business questions were addressed using Power BI: